GoogleCloudPlatform/cloud-hackathons/hacks/adk-intro/README.md

 ### Tips

 - You can use `adk web` UI to view the agents involved.
-- If idle resource list is not generated correctly, make your instructions more specific
+- If idle resource list is not generated correctly, make your instructions more specific.

 ## Challenge 5: MCP: Universal Tooling